 1. Find the Right Place for Your Tulip Vase

-Remember, Tulips don’t like direct sunlight and they for sure don’t like heaters at all either.
+Remember, Tulips don’t like direct sunlight and don’t like heaters at all either.
 So, make sure the place you pick keeps the vase with your Tulips far away from such things.

 2. Change the Water Regularly

-A simple way to combat Tulip droopage is to replace the old water with fresh cool water regularly.
+A simple way to combat Tulip droopage is to regularly replace the old water with fresh cool water.
 Tulips react very physically to fresh clean water, so changing the vase’s water out will help them to recover.

-Even If you missed changing the water for only a couple of days, it may indeed be the reason your Tulips are drooping.
+Even If you missed changing the water for only a couple of days, it may be why your Tulips are drooping.

 3. Check the Water Level